-- on 5 in (12.7 cm) of compacted pea gravel or crushed stone - on a manufacturer approved composite or concrete base pad
+- on 5 in (127 mm) of compacted pea gravel or crushed stone - · on a concrete pad

 See local codes to verify what type of site base is required.
 If a concrete pad is required, all federal, state, and local codes must be followed.
 Place generator, with integrated composite pad attached, and position correctly as per dimensional information given in Site Selection and Preparation.